 Our Whole School Geography Curriculum

 Implementation - How Will We Deliver the Curriculum?

 Knowledge at the Heart of the Curriculum

 Learning knowledge is not an endpoint in itself, it is a springboard to learning more knowledge.
 Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge (geographical skills).
 Each unit of work is planned carefully to ensure concepts are taught in optimal order to support children's understanding.
 As well as developing a breadth of geographical knowledge, we want our children to become skillful geographers.
 Each unit of work has an emphasis on geographical enquiry where children investigate geographically framed questions.
 In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through carefully planned fieldwork.

 Some units are essentially human geography; others physical geography, but most are holistic geography, considering human and physical geography together – the real, undifferentiated world of the pupil.
 Place studies start local and increase in scale to regional, national and global, allowing for revisiting, developing and challenging ideas and concepts.
-Similarly, consideration of the weather and seasons progresses to more in-depth study of the importance of climate and finally addresses protecting environments from global warming and combating climate change.
+Similarly, consideration of the weather and seasons progresses to a more in-depth study of the importance of climate and finally addresses protecting environments from global warming and combating climate change.

 Knowledge and key geographical concepts sit at the core of our curriculum to ensure the defining characteristics of the subject are ever-present.